huggingface/hub-docs/docs/hub/datasets-adding.md

 ## Using the `huggingface_hub` client library

-The rich feature set in the `huggingface_hub` library allows you to manage repositories, including creating repos and uploading models to the Model Hub.
+The rich features set in the `huggingface_hub` library allows you to manage repositories, including creating repos and uploading datasets to the Model Hub.
 Visit [the client library's documentation](https://huggingface.co/docs/huggingface_hub/index) to learn more.

 ## Using other libraries